metal3-io/metal3-dev-env/README_v1alphaX.md

-# v1alpha2 and v1alpha3 deployment
+# v1alpha2, v1alpha3 or v1alpha4 deployment

-Versions v1alpha2 and v1alpha3, later referred as **v1alphaX**.
+Versions v1alpha2, v1alpha3 or v1alpha4 are later referred as **v1alphaX**.

 The v1alphaX deployment can be done with Ubuntu 18.04 or Centos 7 target host images.